Posts Tagged Refugee

 and for one particular project close to my heart:

 The Syrian crisis poses an intense amount of questions for lawmakers across the Globe, with each question just as important and as crucial to the process of peace than every other.
 Do we arm the rebels?
 If not, then what next?
 If we are to provide arms to the rebel groups, which rebel groups to provide arms to?
-How to know and ensure those arms won't fall into Islamist hands?
+How to know and ensure those arms won’t fall into Islamist hands?
 How to ensure a peaceful and stable democracy upon the fall of Assad?
 What balance to strike with regard diplomacy with the Russians?
 How to deal with unwanted intrusions of Iran?
 These are all grand scale, legitimate questions that rightly require thoughtful and decisive action from the international community.
 There is however, one major and shocking crisis that we seem to hear very little about, and that is the refugee crisis.
 And within that crises, is the crisis of the truly horrendous exploitation of female Syrian refugees.

 A passport can be synonymous with freedom.
 It can open doors – to pass through the ‘porte’ of the city wall.
 A safe conduct pass, For a refugee seeking asylum it can mean the end to months or years of uncertainty, of near-destitution, of fearing the knock on the door which could mean deportation.
 Indefinite leave to remain – the right to work, to settle, to pursue your education, to have a family life.
 And the right to leave as well, on holiday or to see family, without fearing that the door will close firmly behind you.

 To be ‘sans papiers’ is to be a non-person, invisible to employers, health care services, landlords, police – but at the same time often to be a target, a scapegoat, the ‘usual suspect’.
 ‘To not have a passport is to be less than fully human, a non-entity, since in a global world one must be under the aegis of a sovereign state’ (Colin Dickey, 2007).